-With his extraordinary pianistic talents, Fazıl Say has been touching audiences and critics alike for more than twenty-five years.
+With his extraordinary pianistic talents, Fazıl Say has been touching the emotions of audiences and critics alike for more than twenty-five years.

 Concerts with this artist are something different.
 They are more direct, more open, more exciting; in short, they go straight to the heart.
 Which is exactly what the composer Aribert Reimann thought in 1986 when, during a visit to Ankara, he had the opportunity, more or less by chance, to appreciate the playing of the sixteen-year-old pianist.
 He immediately asked the American pianist David Levine, who was accompanying him on the trip, to come to the city’s conservatory, using the now much-quoted words: ‘You absolutely must hear him, this boy plays like a devil.’

 £3 booking fee per online transaction, £4 by phone.

 No fee when tickets are booked in person.

 Booking fees are per transaction and not per ticket.
 If your booking contains several events the highest booking fee will apply.
 Booking fees do not currently apply to bookings for exhibitions in the Art Gallery.
 The booking fee may be reduced on certain events.